LibraryCarpentry/lc-python-intro/episodes/libraries.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Explain what Python libraries are and why to create and use them.
+- Explain what Python libraries and modules are.
-- Write programs that import and use libraries from Python's standard library.
+- Write Python code that imports and uses modules from Python's standard library.
 - Find and read documentation for standard libraries.
 - Import the pandas library.
 - Use pandas to load a CSV file as a data set.